nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

    resource "azurerm_kubernetes_cluster" "aks_cluster"
    ```

-The following are just needed to configure correctly:
+The following are from the first part of aks-cluster/variables.tf to configure correctly:

 ```yaml
   name                = var.aks_cluster_name